OpenMDAO/dymos/mkdocs/docs/examples/balanced_field/balanced_field.md

 ### Parameters

-The following parameters define properties of the aircraft and environment for the probelem.
+The following parameters define properties of the aircraft and environment for the problem.

 |Parameters  | Description               |Units        |Value                    |
 |------------|---------------------------|-------------|-------------------------|